y1zhou/knowledge-base/content/series/time-series/6-decomposition-and-smoothing/index.md

 Parametric density estimation is efficient when the assumptions on the distribution are met.
 In nonparametric density estimation, we estimate $\hat{f}_X(x)$ at a given $x$ without assuming a form of the distribution.
 At the expense of efficiency, we gain a lot of flexibility.

 The histogram is a naive approach of density estimation, although an obvious disadvantage is that it's discrete and not smooth.
-It also depends on the bin width $b$ and the starting point. `Kernel smoothing` is proposed to overcome some of these problems.
+It also depends on the bin width $b$ and the starting point. `Kernel density estimation` is proposed to overcome some of these problems.

 Let $h$ be the bandwidth.
 We can express the density estimate at $x$ of the histogram as